 REGGIE

 You were looking at that big old harvest moon… And you laughing.
 Laughing.
 Tears rolling down your face.
 Leon thought something was wrong.
+That you were shaking.
 But not me.
 Not on your life.
-I knew you were ten years old again.
+I knew you were laughing.
+Ten years old again.
 A beautiful sight it was.

 REGGIE’S arm is around JOE.
 JOE has a tear in his eye.
 REGGIE and LEON are concerned that they may have taken the teasing too far.